bahdcoder/mailkiwi/readme.md

 - [ ] Entire cluster monitoring on Prometheus and Grafana set up on Nomad cluster
   - [ ] All services (mail servers, databases, API, monolith, workers etc) all report to this Grafana / Prometheus installation.

+## Alternate cloud technology stack for mail servers

+- [ ] Host all mail server nodes in docker containers as part of the kubernetes / nomad cluster
+- [ ] host the socks5 proxy behind a load balancer

 ## Code quality technology Stack

 - Scrutinizer ci for code quality